 (1) Techniques to be used in assessment of student's performance in course:

-• Grading of multiple choice, short answer and/or essay examination questions.
+Grading of multiple choice, short answer and/or essay questions.
+Assignments may comprise essay questions, answering specific questions based on a project, or writing on an assigned topic.

-(2) BIOC 404 - Evaluation and weighting (undergraduate students):
+(2) BIOC 404 - Evaluation and weighting: